0cjs/clash-play/doc/Hardware.md

 ### Xilinx XC9572XL High Performance CPLD

-- [Datasheet][XC9572XL].
+- [Datasheet][XC9572XL] ([source][XC9572XL-orig]).
 72 macrocells, 1600 gates.
 - ISE toolchain.
 - I/O: 34 (44-pin PLCC, VQFP); 52 (64-pin VQFP); 72 (100-pin TQFP).
-- 5V tolerant I/O, 3.3V output capability.
+- Vcc=3.0-3.6 V. 5V tolerant I/O. 3.3V and 2.5V output capability.

 [Digikey prices][dk9572] $6-10; old PLCC-48 also available at ~$3 qty.100.
 Seeed had a [dev board][seeed-XC9572XL] (Digi-Key [1597-1318-ND]) but that seems to be out of production.

-There seems to be a standard "learning board" with five LEDs, 2× 20 pin headers, barrel power and JTAG turned up by a search for "XC9572XL" on amazon.co.jp and AliExpress, giving e.g.
-[B09FX9ZPLF][] (¥1,879), [4000193528943] ¥733 + +385 shipping.
-(Be careful,
-some like [33041288904][] (¥1,124 free shipping) have either an incorrect title or incorrect description below.)
+There seems to be a standard "learning board" with five LEDs, 2× 20 pin headers, barrel power and JTAG turned up by a search for "XC9572XL" on amazon.co.jp and AliExpress, giving e.g. [B09FX9ZPLF][] (¥1,879), [4000193528943] ¥733 + +385 shipping.
+(Be careful, some like [33041288904][] (¥1,124 free shipping) have either an incorrect title or incorrect description below.)

 The [DLC10-clone] programmer appears to program this.